Canning Tomato Soup

 8. Put in canner & process 30 minutes (start timing when it’s at a ‘rolling’ boil).

-9. Remove from canner & allow to set until sealed (approx. 12 hours) To serve, mix equal parts tomato concentrate to milk, and add 1/2 t. of baking soda per pint as it cooks (1 t. per quart).
-I actually prefer to add chicken stock to mine instead of milk & baking soda.
+To serve, mix equal parts tomato concentrate to milk (or water or chicken stock), and add 1/2 t. of baking soda per pint as it cooks (1 t. per quart) if using milk, this keeps the milk from curdling.
+I actually prefer to add chicken stock to mine instead of milk, I also omit the baking soda when using stock or water.
 I serve with a sprinkle of freshly grated romano cheese, a sprinkle of cayenne and a little freshly ground black pepper.

 **Some people say this isn’t long enough in a canner, some people say you should only pressure can this recipe.
 I’m happy with it and am quite comfortable making it and processing it in this way.
 If you’re uncomfortable with this method use whatever canning method you’re comfortable with.